freerobby/blog/little-red-plane-share.md

 * Hangared year round.
 * Canvas covers are provided so you can tie down on the cheap at your destination.
-* Tanis engine heater makes for easy winter starting, and you can turn it on by text message instead of an extra trip to the airport.
+* Tanis engine heater makes for easy winter starting, and you can turn it on by text message instead of making an extra trip to the airport.
 * We're capped at four members, to maximize availability.
 * Scheduling is easy -- just send a Google Calendar invite.
 * We use a full service FBO for local fuel-ups, so all you have to do to top off is send a text message or make a phone call.

 ## The Plane

-* 1977 172N with Avcon 180HP conversion.
+* 1978 172N with Avcon 180HP conversion.
 Climbs like a bat out of hell!
-* Sharp red paint job, but a bit faded.
+* Sharp red paint job.
 * Good interior.
 Cockpit plastic shows its age, but the seats and fabric are in great shape.
-* Panel is highly functional:
-  * Nice glass Aspen Pro 1000 PFD
-  * Fully integrated Garmin 250XL VFR GPS, providing real time ground speed and wind on the Aspen.
-  * IFR certified (but no IFR GPS)
+* All-glass, fully redundant, IFR certified glass cockpit
+  * Dynon 10" Pilot PFD, 7" Pilot MFD, 3.8" Pilot backup EFIS
+  * Dynon 10" Copilot PFD
+  * Dynon ADS-B in/out weather and traffic
+  * Dynon engine and fuel monitor
+  * Dynon autopilot
+* LED landing, taxi, anti-collision, beacon, tail, and position lights
+* 406 MHz ELT
+* Ground power system, so you can learn the avionics inside and out without paying for flight time.

 ## Owner's Area